 4. Put tests around money, data, and trust

 You do not need perfect coverage to launch.
-You need tests that protect the expensive promises:
+You need serious coverage on the expensive promises:

 - Users only see their own data